Augmented Probability Simulation Methods for Sequential Games: Sequential games with incomplete information: ARA

 In this case, for APS, as the cardinality of ${\cal D}$ is small, one can estimate the value of $p_D(a \given d)$ for each $d$.
-Figure \ref{fig:prob-ARA} presents the estimates $\hat {p}_D(a \given d)$, obtained using MC and APS.
-They coincide up to numerical errors.
-Next, the ARA solution for the Defender is computed.
-Figure \ref{fig:MC-ARA} shows the MC estimation of the Defender's expected utility; Figure \ref{fig:APS-ARA} presents the frequency of samples from the marginal $\pi_D(d)$.
+Figure \ref{fig:prob-ARA} presents the estimates $\hat {p}_D(a \given d)$, obtained using MC and APS, which appear quite similar: the maximum absolute difference between MC and APS estimates is less than $0.01$.
+Next, the ARA solution is computed.
+Figure \ref{fig:MC-ARA} shows the MC estimation of her expected utility; Figure \ref{fig:APS-ARA} presents the frequency of samples from the marginal $\pi_D(d)$.
 Its mode coincides with the optimal defense, $d_\text{ARA}^* = 9$, in agreement with the MC solution.
-The ARA decision does not correspond to the Nash equilibrium $d_\text{GT}^*$ since its informational assumptions are different.
-In this case, it appears to be more conservative, as it suggests a safer but more expensive defense.
-In Appendix \ref{ec:ara_rob}, we repeat the experiment dividing the $\alpha_d$ and $\beta_d$ values by 100 in Table \ref{tab:dist}, thus inducing more uncertainty about the attacker's probabilities.
+Observe that in this case the ARA decision $d_\text{ARA}^*$ differs from the game-theoretic solution $d_\text{GT}^*$, the informational assumptions being different: the ARA decision appears to be more conservative, as it suggests a safer but more expensive defense.
+SM Section 4.2 replicates the experiment dividing $\alpha_d$ and $\beta_d$ by 100 in Table \ref{tab:dist}, thus inducing more uncertainty about the attacker's probabilities.
 The ARA solution ($d^*_{ARA}=9$) remains stable despite these changes. $\triangle$